Limited spots available — Apply to join the Pilot Family Program →

 Authentic confidence, sovereign thinking, genuine happiness, unconditional compassion.

-QMAK gives you that structure.
-The film discussions, reflection questions, and concept breakdowns turn conversations you're already trying to have into ones that go deeper, stick longer, and build on each other over time.
-No special training needed — just the curiosity you already bring.
+You're the kind of parent who already talks to their kids about things that matter.
+QMAK gives you the structure — film discussions, reflection questions, and concept breakdowns that turn conversations you're already trying to have into ones that go deeper, stick longer, and build on each other over time.

 Everything.
 Forever.
 No subscription.